vestrada64/WDI-DT-55/work/w10/d3/03-04-react-inputs/03-04-react-inputs.md

 ## Uncontrolled Components

-Writing every form using controlled components can be very tedious because you need to have an event handler for every way your form data can change.
+Writing every form using controlled components can be very tedious because you need to write an event handler for every way your form data can change (i.e., `onChange`, `onSubmit`, etc.).
 When this becomes too cumbersome you may want to use **uncontrolled components**.
 With uncontrolled components that value of a form is stored within the DOM itself.

 ### refs